The term “HEPA filter” can be confusing. What does HEPA stand for? What is a HEPA filter made from, and what actually makes it a HEPA filter?

 These particles are so small they could easily fit through HEPA filters.
 But sadly (for their freedom) and happily (for our lungs), they don’t fly in straight lines.
 Because they fly in zigzag patterns, they end up hitting the fibers and getting stuck.
 Scientists call that diffusion.

 Here’s how all three capture mechanics work:

-And here’s how the three different mechanics work for different particles sizes.
-Straining and impact capture large particles; interception captures medium particles; and diffusion captures the smallest particles.
+And here’s how the three different mechanics work for different particle sizes.
+Straining and impact capture large particles; interception captures medium particles, and diffusion captures the smallest particles.

 What’s The Most Penetrating Particle Size For a HEPA Air Filter?

 So the larger the particle, the better a HEPA filter filters out the particle?
 Not so fast!
 Did you notice the dip in the last graph?
 That happens because diffusion works really well under about 0.3 microns.

 Where those two mechanics intersect is the hardest particle size to capture.
 That’s because it’s not quite so small for diffusion to work its full strength, and it’s not quite large enough for straining to work its full strength.
 Call it the “weak spot” of HEPA filters.
 This dip in the graph is called the most penetrating particle size.

 The dip in the graph most commonly occurs around the 0.3 microns mark, which is why people mention 0.3 microns all the time.

 See how the line goes up to the left of the dip in the graph.

 That’s Brownian motion and diffusion in action.
 Diffusion is incredibly effective at capturing nanoparticles.
 That means HEPA filters are also incredible effective at capturing nanoparticles too.